 We also recycle as much green waste as possible through worm farms and compost heaps, and use the rich fertiliser in our organic market garden.
 In 2016, we converted one acre of old paddock to a beautiful market garden.
 It took a few years of green manure rotations and soil improvement to increase the fertility of the garden, and now we grow most of our leaf greens, herbs and vine crops for the restaurant.
 ‘Food miles’ are an issue on Lord Howe when our produce comes via freight ship from Port Macquarie (and truck from Sydney or Brisbane), but our organic market garden ensures that at least some of our produce is grown 50 metres from where it’s consumed.
 Our chefs often serve meals with local fish and produce from the garden.
 Read the feature article in Outdoor Magazine about our environment programs.

 In 2015, 2016 and 2017, we organised and hosted the Australian Geographic Expedition to Lord Howe Island in partnership with the CSIRO and Lord Howe Island Board.
 Each expedition surveyed insects, seabirds and fish with the help of up to 20 citizen scientists, and we discovered new species of soldier fly, wasp and native bee.
-The new species are being described and published at the Australian National Insect Collection in Canberra.
 It’s hard to conserve Lord Howe’s life forms until we know what we’ve got, and we’ve contributed – at least a little bit – to the discovery and conservation of three new species.
-We may even get one named after us!
+We even have one named after us – Ctenostegus hansoni – a species of spider wasp.
 Watch the beautiful video about the 2016 Expedition by film-maker, Andy Lloyd.